-(Bill doesn't answer the question - he circles around it and says something else - that's Oblique) Subtext is dialogue in which the message/thoughts/emotions are underneath the actual words, something hidden beneath or behind the words of what is being said.
+(Bill doesn't answer the question - he circles around it and says something else - that's Oblique) Subtext is Dialogue in which the message/thoughts/emotions are underneath the actual words, something hidden beneath or behind the words of what is being said.
 The real meaning behind the words.
-A character says one thing but implies another is using subtext.
-Subtext is what a character is really saying between the lines, and it is often revealed by a character's actions and reactions.
-This engages the reader, for this is the world we really live in. ✓ Subtext is often connected to strong emotions like love, hatred, jealousy, desire, anger, frustration.
-In - such cases hiding one's true feelings and thoughts is more the rule than the exception - ✓ Subtext can penetrate deep, create a mood, grab hold of a reader/audience in a way no straightforward declaration can do - ✓ Subtext is what characters say without words.
-It's a feeling conveyed by a look, the emotion behind words unspoken.
-It's what moves characters to action - ✓ Subtext is experienced by both reader/audience and character.
+A character who says one thing but implies another is using subtext.
+Subtext is what a character is really saying between the lines, and it is often revealed by a character's Actions and reactions.
+A character who says one thing but implies another is using subtext.
+This engages the reader, for this is the world we really live in. - ✓ Subtext is often connected to strong emotions like love, hatred, jealousy, desire, anger, frustration.
+In such cases hiding one's true feelings and thoughts is more the rule than the exception - ✓ Subtext can penetrate deep, create a mood, grab hold of a reader/audience in a way no straightforward declaration can do - ✓ Subtext is what characters are saying without words.
+It's the feeling conveyed by a look, the emotion behind words unspoken.
+It's the impulse that prods characters to Action - ✓ Subtext is experienced by both reader/audience and character.
 When subtext is introduced, readers/audiences are touched and engaged.
 This is the world we really live in.
 Note: Over 90% of all scripts have virtually no Subtext.
 This usually sends them straight to the trash.
-Subtext #1 Subtext #2 Subtext #3 Subtext #4 Subtext #5 Subtext #6 Subtext #7 A thread of subtext running through a story provides depth and richness.
-It rises tension and conflict.
-It's deeper, more fundamental to a character's traits or personality than is surface revelations.
-The reader must interpret what's beneath the text which has the reader engage with the story deeper.
+Subtext #1 Subtext #2 Subtext #3 Subtext #4 Subtext #5 Subtext #6 Subtext #7 - ✓ Subtext that runs through a story brings depth and dimension.
+It ramps up tension and conflict.
+It's much deeper, more fundamental to a character's traits or personality than is surface revelation.
+Because what underlies the text is not explicitly stated, the reader might have to look harder, listen closer.
 He might have to accept that there's more to a moment, a scene, an altercation, or an exchange than what meets the eye.
-This acknowledgment of depth can keep a story from feeling flat and one-dimensional ✓ Subtext ramps up readers' emotions, it can have them feeling sympathy for a clueless character What Can Subtext Be Used For:
+This acknowledgement of depth can keep a story from feeling flat and one-dimensional - ✓ Subtext ramps up readers' emotions, it can have them feeling sympathy for a clueless character What Can Subtext Be Used For: